samuelmurail/af_analysis/docs/source/contributing.md

     git push origin name-of-your-branch
     ```

-5. Create a pull request from your branch to the AF2-Analysis main branch.
+5. Create a pull request from your branch to the AF-Analysis main branch.

 ## How Can I Contribute?